An ovarian cyst is a fluid-filled sac that develops on an ovary. They're very common and do not usually cause any symptoms.

 If you have had a laparoscopy, you'll probably need to take things easy for 2 weeks.
 Recovery after a laparotomy will usually take longer, possibly around 6 to 8 weeks.

 If the cyst has been sent for testing, the results should come back in a few weeks.
 Your doctor will discuss with you whether you need any further treatment.

 Contact your GP if you notice the following symptoms after surgery, as they may indicate an infection:

 - severe pain or swelling in your abdomen

 - a high temperature (fever)

 - dark or smelly vaginal discharge

 If you have not been through the menopause, your surgeon will try to preserve as much of your reproductive system as they can.
-It's often possible to just remove the cyst and leave both ovaries intact, which means your fertility should be largely unaffected.

 Make sure you discuss your fertility concerns with your surgeon before your operation.